Menopause has been one great ride for me. It was a game-changer!

 Sharing with you these ten tips that I practice in my life!

 4. Avoid sugar and fast foods.
-They contain a lot of chemicals such as GMOs and that trigger autoimmune diseases.
+They contain a lot of chemicals such as GMOs and xenoestrogens that trigger autoimmune diseases.

 5. Take Carnitine, Selenium and Bugleweed.
 These supplements keep antibodies at normal levels.
 This prevents them from attacking your thyroid.

 6. Use Ashwagandha.
-Ashwagandha is an herb that may help regulate your thyroid hormones.
+Ashwagandha is an adaptogenic herb that may help regulate your thyroid hormones.
 It also has balancing properties.

 8. Detoxify daily!
 Flush out toxins by eating whole, organic foods and cruciferous veggies.
 Bone broth is especially good for detoxification.
-Have more citrus fruits for snack, avoid using plastics and personal care products.
+Have more citrus fruits for snacks, avoid using plastics and personal care products.
 A mixture of turmeric, milk thistle, chlorella and cilantro flushes out heavy metals.

 Dr. Hyman and Dr. Izabella Wentz discuss how toxins can cause thyroid gland problems in this video [8:18]: